ISMAIL-OZCAN/ISMAIL-OZCAN/README.md

 - Hi I'm Ismail OZCAN
 - I interested in front-end developing.
-- I have experince at programming with HTML, CSS and JavaScript.
+- I'm continuing to learn and I have some experince at programming with HTML, CSS and JavaScript.
 - I’m currently learning REACT.JS

 - Also I'm lawyer at İstanbul province.
 I interested in the legal side of developing and coding as well.